UEE62122 | CRICOS 118054F

 Employment Opportunities

-This qualification prepares students for a range of technical and supervisory roles across the electrical and automation industries, including:
+This qualification prepares graduates for a range of technical and supervisory roles across the electrical and automation industries.

 • Electrical Engineering Technician